HunterBelanger/scarabee/docs/source/theory/self_shielding.rst

 resonant nuclides in a material.
 For now, we will simply hope that the resonances of other resonant nucleides in :math:`m\ne r` do not overlap with the resonances of :math:`r`.
 If this is the case, our approximation is not too bad.
-Unfortunately, however, there are different nuclides which have resonances which overlap, particularly when considering fuel depletion simulations.
-There are only approximate means of handling this problem, which will not be covered here.
-For the moderator isotopes, we will assume that that the average energy loss of a neutron which undergoes an elastic scatter is much larger than the width of a resonance in isotope :math:`r`.
-When this is the case, for most of the integration range when far from a resonance, we should expect the flux to approach the asymptotic flux without absorption [1]_ :
+Unfortunately, however, resonance overlap with different nuclides does occur, particularly when considering fuel depletion simulations.
+There are only approximate means of handling this problem, which will not be covered here, as Scarabée does not employ any treatment for resonance overlap.
+For the moderator isotopes, we will assume that that the average energy lost by a neutron which undergoes an elastic scatter is much larger than the width of a resonance in isotope :math:`r`.
+When this is the case, for most of the integration range when far from a resonance, we should expect the flux to approach the asymptotic flux without absorption (:math:`1/E`) [Duderstadt]_ :

 .. math::